 Bon Bini Dushi’s and welcome to my mini guide to Curaçao!

 Curaçao is a lesser-known island in the Caribbean and is home to gorgeous beaches, turquoise waters filled with sea life, rich history, and never-ending sunshine!
-My parents traveled to Curaçao a while back and every day they kept sending me the most amazing pictures and that they were having the best time.
+My parents travelled to Curaçao a while back and every day they kept sending me the most amazing pictures and that they were having the best time.
 I was so not jealous and definitely did not wish I was there every single day.

 With their help, I have written this guide, so you too can have just a good of a time that they had.